Asghar Khan: Sports administration (1961–1968)

-From 1965 to 1968, he served as President of the Karachi Golf Club.
+From 1965 to 1968, Khan also served as President of the Karachi Golf Club.

-President PIA and Chief Administrator Civil Aviation
+President Pakistan International Airlines (1965–1968)

 PIA President Air Marshal Asghar Khan (left) and Vice President Mohammad Salim (right) at the 22nd IATA Annual General Meeting in Mexico City, Mexico, in 1966.

 Asghar Khan was initially uninterested in taking on any government position, expressing his desire for retirement and reluctance to engage in employment.
-However, President Ayub Khan insisted that he remain in service but as the head of Pakistan International Airlines (PIA), as well as overseeing Civil Aviation and Tourism—all of which operated under the Ministry of Defence.
+However, President Ayub Khan insisted that he remain in service but as the head of Pakistan International Airlines (PIA), as well as the Chief Administrator of Civil Aviation and Tourism—all of which operated under the Ministry of Defence.
 Despite his efforts to dissuade Ayub Khan, he remained firm in his insistence.
 After extensive discussions and debates, Asghar Khan eventually agreed to the president's suggestion.
 He agreed to temporarily take on the role until a suitable replacement for the PIA could be found and continued serving in his rank of Air Marshal.

-Before Asghar Khan's appointment, his brother Afzal Khan, who was a former Commander in the Pakistan Navy and the owner of a dairy company, had a lucrative contract to supply the PIA, which accounted for 50% of Afzal's profit.
+Prior to Asghar Khan's appointment as president, his brother Afzal Khan, who was a former Commander in the Pakistan Navy and the owner of a dairy company, had a lucrative contract to supply the PIA, which accounted for 50% of his profit.
 Asghar Khan canceled this contract upon taking over, citing that it was not ethically acceptable to him for his brother to make money while he was the head of the airline.

+At the beginning of the India–Pakistan war of 1965, Asghar Khan was sent to China on 10 September as President Ayub Khan's special envoy, carrying letters for Premier Zhou Enlai and Soekarno of Indonesia.